MikeBirdTech/gpt3-vscode-extension/README.md

 # GPT Visual Studio Code Extension README
 Use GPT-3 to be a more efficient programmer!

+- Write to GPT - ask it anything directly from VS Code
 - Generate documentation for your code
 - Generate suggested alternatives for your code, including an explanation
-- Directly write to GPT - ask it anything directly from VS Code

 ---